IBMCP4I/cp4i-workshop-appconnect-salesforce-lab/README.md

   ![Bottom Half](images/bottomhalf.png)

 6.8 Click **Create**.
 The status of the server will be eventually shown.
 Wait until the server status shows as **Started**.
-Note you have to refresh the page to see the status change.
+Note you may have to refresh the page to see the status change.

   ![Activate API](images/serverstarted.png)